Louisiana Court Records

 The Louisiana State Prison System

-In Louisiana, the prison system, which is considered to be the final phase of the criminal justice process, is managed by the Louisiana Department of Public Safety & Corrections.
+In Louisiana, the prison system, considered the final phase of the criminal justice process, is managed by the Louisiana Department of Public Safety & Corrections.
 The department oversees the operation of custody, incarceration, probation, and parole of inmates in the state.
 However, the state department of corrections is only concerned with all affairs related to the state’s correctional centers.
 This often involves the classification of convicts into different security levels.
-Jails, on the other hand, are operated by law enforcement agencies in the county or city.
+On the other hand, jails are operated by law enforcement agencies in the county or city.
 The Federal Bureau of Prisons (BOP) manages federal prisons located in Louisiana.

-The terms ‘jail’ and ‘prison’ are often used together to mean the same thing.
-However, the major difference between the two terms lies in jurisdiction and mode of operations.
+The terms ‘jail’ and ‘prison’ are often used interchangeably to mean the same thing.
+However, the significant difference between the two terms lies in jurisdiction and mode of operation.
 Generally, the state department of corrections manages prison facilities while local law enforcement officials maintain jails.
-State prisons in Louisiana are built to hold prisoners in detention for lengthy periods.
-They are larger and have more training centers, religious care, and mentoring services than jail.
+State prisons in Louisiana are built to detain prisoners for lengthy periods.
+They are larger and have more training centers, religious care, and mentoring services than jails.
 While county jails detain all male and female prisoners, each state prison is gender-specific.

-There are 19 jails, nine state prisons, and two federal prisons in the state of Louisiana.
+Louisiana has 19 jails, nine state prisons, and two federal prisons.
 The LA DPS&C also manages the affairs of the parole/probation offices and transitional work program facilities.
 Below are the names of the prisons in Louisiana:

 Louisiana jails